zone-eu/zone-mta/plugins/README.md

 };
 ```

 Plugins are loaded in the order defined in `config.plugins` object.
-Plugins are loaded to the context of the main process but only after the running user is downgraded from root.
+Plugins are loaded to the context of the main process but only after the current user is downgraded from root.

 ## Configuration